House Poor: What It Means And How To Avoid It

 How Does Somebody Become House Poor?

-A popular standard is that housing costs shouldn’t exceed 30% of your monthly income before taxes, so if you find yourself spending more than that, you may be putting yourself at risk of becoming house poor.
+Some experts say housing costs shouldn’t exceed 30% of your monthly gross income.
+If you spend more than that, you may put yourself at risk of becoming house poor.

-When calculating how much house you can afford, it’s always a good idea to err on the side of caution and look at houses on the lower end of the spectrum of what your budget can handle.
+When calculating how much house you can afford, it’s a good idea to err on the side of caution and look at houses on the lower end of your budget.

 Underestimating The Costs Of Homeownership

-Many homeowners forget about the massive costs associated with owning a home.
-Not only are there upfront costs to consider, but homeowners should also plan for recurring and infrequent expenses.
+Many home buyers tend to forget about some of the costs that come with owning a home.
+Not only are there upfront costs to consider, but homeowners should also plan for recurring and infrequent expenses associated with homeownership.

-Some of the upfront costs to consider when buying a home include:
+Upfront costs to think about when buying a home include:

 - Lender fees